Test in production without watermarks.

 Creating a web app is a popular task for many developers.
 This article will introduce you to how to build a web application using C# and some of the leading tools and frameworks, such as Visual Studio and ASP.NET Core.

-As we explore how you can use C# to create any web application that you may need, we will also be exploring how to best use ASP.NET Core throughout the development process, along with the potential of implementing powerful tools such as IronXL, IronOCR and IronBarcode can help to enhance the web app further.
+As we explore how you can use C# to create any web application that you may need, we will also be exploring how to best use ASP.NET Core throughout the development process, along with the potential of implementing powerful tools such as IronXL, IronOCR, and IronBarcode can help to enhance the web app further.

 Visual Studio is a powerful IDE that caters to a variety of web development needs.
 If you're looking to dive into web apps, this is a great place to start.

 Download the Visual Studio Installer: Go to the official Visual Studio website and get the Visual Studio Installer.
-This is the first step to accessing the multitude of features that Visual Studio offers and get started on your new project.
+This is the first step to accessing the multitude of features that Visual Studio offers and getting started on your new project.

 ASP.NET Core is a modern web development framework under the .NET Core umbrella.
 It allows you to build high-performance web applications efficiently.